deepanshs/csdmpy/docs/examples/1D{1}-datasets/1D{1}-datasets.rst

 For the following
 `FTIR dataset  <http://wwwchem.uwimona.edu.jm/spectra/index.html>`_,
-we again convert the original JCAMP-DX file to the CSD model format.
-The data structure and the plot of the FTIR dataset follows
+we again convert the original JCAMP-DX file to the CSD model file-format.
+The data structure and the plot of the FTIR dataset follows,

 .. doctest::